crystal-lang/shards/README.md

 You are now ready to create a `shard.yml` for your projects (see the [SPEC](https://github.com/ysbaddaden/shards/blob/master/SPEC.md)).

+Simply run `shards install` to install your dependencies, which will lock your dependencies into `shard.lock`, which you should check into version control, because `install` will always install the locked versions, for reproducible intallations across computers.

-Simply run `shards install` to install your dependencies, or `shards --help` to list the other commands and their options.
+Last but not least, use `shards --help` to list the other commands and their options.

 Happy Hacking!